 What specific safety metrics do insurance underwriters value most?

 Insurance underwriters prioritize Total Recordable Incident Rate (TRIR), Experience Modification Rate (EMR), and workers' compensation claim frequency.
-They also value leading indicators like near-miss reporting rates, PPE compliance percentages, and safety training completion.
+They also value leading indicators like PPE compliance percentages, and safety training completion.
 AI systems that deliver automated tracking and documentation of these metrics give underwriters confidence in the accuracy and sustainability of safety progress.

 How do AI safety systems integrate with existing construction management software?